scokobro/professional-identity/profIdent-draft1.md

 IOJ?International Organization of Journalists - Association of Korean Journalists in Japan was a member in 1966 - now... who knows.
 Also in 1978 - only source [wikipedia](https://en.wikipedia.org/wiki/International_Organization_of_Journalists)!

-[IPI](http://ipi.media/national-committees/)- represented by head of NSK.
-Kojiro Shiraishi, head of NSK, president of Yomiuri Newspaper.
+[IPI](http://ipi.media/national-committees/)- represented by head of +nsk.
+Kojiro Shiraishi, head of +nsk, president of Yomiuri Newspaper.

 Parochialism rampant, seems unlikely that this would happen in any significant way.
 Media companies are almost exclusively focussed on domestic matters and have few interests outside Japan.
 If Uesugi's experiences, as a Japanese working for the foreign press in Tokyo, are anything to go by, relations between domestic journalists and foreign correspondents are characterised by mutual misunderstanding, distrust and, at least on the Japanese side, a feeling that all foreign reporters do is rock the boat, upsetting the comfortable and painstakingly cultivated reporter-source relationships essential to much reporting in Japan. @Uesugi:2008 [92--8]